- Search The Registry

 - My Account

 Flood was a three-time All-Star, a Gold Glove winner for seven consecutive seasons, and batted over .300 in six seasons.
-He led the National League (NL) in hits (211) in 1964 and in singles, 1963, 1964, and 1968.
-Flood also led the National League in putouts as center fielder four times and in fielding percentage as center fielder three times.
-He retired with the third most games in center field (1683) in NL history, trailing Willie Mays and Richie Ashburn.
-Flood became one of the pivotal figures in the sport's labor history when he refused to accept a trade following the 1969 season, ultimately appealing his case to the U.S. Supreme Court.
-Although his legal challenge was unsuccessful, it brought about additional solidarity among players as they fought against baseball's reserve clause and sought free agency.
+He led the National League (NL) in hits (211) in 1964 and singles in 1963, 1964, and 1968.
+Flood also led the National League in putouts as a center fielder four times and in fielding percentage as a center fielder three times.
+He retired with the third-most games in center field (1683) in NL history, trailing Willie Mays and Richie Ashburn.
+Flood became one of the pivotal figures in the sport's labor history when he refused to accept a trade following the 1969 season, ultimately appealing his case to the U.S. Supreme Court in 1972.
+Although his legal challenge was unsuccessful, it brought about additional solidarity among players who fought against baseball's reserve clause and sought free agency.

 Numbered HR 21 (Flood's Cardinals uniform number) and introduced in the House of Representatives on the first day of the 105th Congress by Rep. John Conyers, Jr., the legislation established federal antitrust law protection for major league baseball players to the same extent as provided for other professional athletes.
 Similar legislation, titled the Curt Flood Act of 1998 and sponsored by Sen. Orrin Hatch, was introduced in the Senate and enacted into law the following year.
-On January 20, 1997, just two days after his 59th birthday, Curt Flood died at UCLA Medical Center in Los Angeles, California, after developing pneumonia, and was interred in Inglewood Park Cemetery in Inglewood.
+On January 20, 1997, just two days after his 59th birthday, Curt Flood died at UCLA Medical Center in Los Angeles, California.
+He developed pneumonia and was interred in Inglewood Park Cemetery in Inglewood.